MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -EnableGroupExpansion
-**Below Content Applies To:** Lync Server 2010

-If set to True, group expansion will be enabled in Microsoft Lync 2010.
-With group expansion, users can configure a distribution group as a contact, then "expand" that group.
-When a group has been expanded, users can see the individual members of a group and their current presence information.

-**Below Content Applies To:** Lync Server 2013

-If set to True, group expansion will be enabled in Lync.
-With group expansion, users can configure a distribution group as a contact, then "expand" that group.
-When a group has been expanded, users can see the individual members of a group and their current presence information.

-**Below Content Applies To:** Skype for Business Server 2015

 If set to True, group expansion will be enabled in Skype for Business.
 With group expansion, users can configure a distribution group as a contact, then "expand" that group.
 When a group has been expanded, users can see the individual members of a group and their current presence information.

 ```yaml